synolia/payplug-orocommerce/docs/installation.md

 Fill out the mandatory information :
 * Name : The name of your module.
 This name will only be used in your back office but won't be displayed to your customers.
 * Label : The name displayed to your customers.
 It can be translated in every languages of your OroCommerce instance.
-* E-mail : Your PayPlug account login.
+* Login : Your PayPlug account e-mail.

 Save the form to display the password field and the "Login to PayPlug" button